SZA: 2015–2018: Ctrl and breakthrough

-In 2017, SZA announced Ctrl as the new title for A; the official release was June 9 of that year.
-After she signed with RCA Records in April, the album was finally released as scheduled.
+In April 2017, SZA signed with the label RCA Records; earlier that year, in January, she had announced that the title of A had been replaced with Ctrl.
+The album was finally released as scheduled on June 9, following a May 25 teaser video that featured a voiceover from RZA.
 In Ctrl, SZA continued to lean into her established alternative R&B sound, incorporating hints of alternative rock as well.
 Meanwhile, critics mainly categorized it under contemporary R&B. To promote the album, SZA released five singles: "Drew Barrymore", "Love Galore" featuring Scott, "The Weekend", "Broken Clocks", and "Garden (Say It like Dat)".
 She also embarked on the international Ctrl the Tour, which ran from 2017 to 2018.

 Ctrl was universally acclaimed upon its release.
-Several publications included it on their 2017 year-end lists; the album topped Times ranking and placed at number 2 on Billboards, Pitchfork's, and NPR's.
-In the US, Ctrl debuted at number 3 on the Billboard 200, sold 60,000 first-week units, and became the second longest-charting R&B album by a woman.
+Several publications included it on their 2017 year-end lists; the album topped Times ranking and placed at number two on Billboards, Pitchfork's, and NPR's.
+In the US, Ctrl debuted at number three on the Billboard 200, sold 60,000 first-week units, and became the second longest-charting R&B album by a woman.
 Its run has lasted for over eight consecutive years.
 Furthermore, "The Weekend" and "Love Galore" peaked within the top 40 of the Billboard Hot 100.
 In 2018, SZA received her first five Grammy nominations due to her work on Ctrl, including Best New Artist.
 Although she was the most-nominated woman for that year, she did not win in any category.

 After Ctrl, SZA went on a series of song collaborations, two of which were her first Hot 100 top-tens.
-The first, "What Lovers Do" (2017) by Maroon 5, peaked at number 9; the second, "All the Stars" with Lamar (2018), reached number 7.
-The latter was also her first top-ten in the UK, where it peaked at number 5.
+The first, "What Lovers Do" (2017) by Maroon 5, peaked at number nine; the second, "All the Stars" (2018) with Lamar, reached number seven.
+The latter was also her first top-ten in the UK, where it peaked at number five.
 "All the Stars" was released as the lead single from the soundtrack album of Black Panther.
 With it, SZA received her first film award nominations, like an Academy Award for Best Original Song, a Critics' Choice Award for Best Song, and a Golden Globe Award for Best Original Song.
 At the 2018 MTV Video Music Awards, "All the Stars" won Best Visual Effects.
 Elsewhere, SZA contributed to the second soundtrack for the television series Insecure with "Quicksand"; featured on the remix of Lorde's "Homemade Dynamite" from Melodrama (2017); and appeared on Cardi B's "I Do" from Invasion of Privacy (2018).